GMP is all about manufacturing safe, and high product quality.

 9) Building quality into our product by systematically controlling our components and product-related processes, such as manufacturing, packaging, labeling, testing, distribution, and marketing.

-10) Conducting planned and periodic audits for compliance and performance using the Audit Management System.
+10) Conducting planned and periodic audits for compliance and performance [Learn about Orcanos Audit Management System].

 The first two GMP principles stress the importance of written procedures.
 The best way to comply with GMP is to have well-written procedures and to carefully follow them.